-Begin your mornings with this creamy spiced steamer.
-It tastes just like a Chai latte but is caffeine-free, dairy-free, and vegan.
-Spiced with flavors commonly found in a Chai but unlike many coffee shop Chai lattes, this drink contains no refined sugars.
-Serve it hot during those cold, chilly mornings or serve it over ice during the hot summer days.
+Begin your mornings with this creamy vegan chai-spiced steamer.
+Made with warm and cozy spices just like those found in a Chai latte but without the caffeine.
+Serve it hot during cold, chilly mornings, or serve over ice during the warm days of summer.
 Either way, it’s tasty!

 This is the drink that I love in the mornings.
 Or in the afternoon.
 And I would be completely happy with it in the evenings too.

 It's caffeine-free (did I just lose you on that one?) and dairy-free, and it tastes like the creamiest, perfectly spiced Chai latte that your lips will ever touch (but it's not Chai).

 I struggled with naming this recipe.
 I thought about calling it a Caffeine-Free Chai Latte because it mimics many of the flavors commonly found in a Chai (a type of Indian tea) but since it doesn't have tea in it (chai is the Hindi word for tea) I came to terms with myself and I'm admitting that I love drinking what is typically reserved for the kiddos: a Steamer.

 This steamer seems more grown-up though.
 Even though my daughter is sitting here drinking it with me.

 A steamer is a hot, milk-based beverage that typically has a flavored syrup added to it.
 So basically milk loaded with a ton of refined sugar masking as your favorite drink flavor.

 And kids love them.
 At least mine do.
 They think their mom is unaware that I've just given them permission to order sugar-laced milk at the local café while they try to pawn it off as "just warm milk, Mom".
 The sugar milk's after-effect makes for interesting car rides home.

 🛒 Ingredients & suggestions